 There is no minimum number of sessions, and no obligation to continue.
 The regularity of the sessions is up to the client.
-This could be once a week, every fortnight, or longer.

 Research tells us that one of the most important factors in achieving a positive outcome from therapy is the relationship with the therapist.